cheetamaru/blog/en/discogs/features/index.md

 ### Data Sorting

-The app will support robust data sorting capabilities powered by the Discogs API.
+The app will support robust data sorting capabilities powered by the `Discogs API`.
 Users can sort wantlists and collections by various criteria, such as genre, release year, and more, enabling quick and intuitive searches for specific records.

 ### Sharing Layout and Sorting Settings via Encoded Links